Chart Color Schemes

 Population growth drivers in Gordonvale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Gordonvale's population is estimated at around 8771 as of Nov 2025.
-This reflects an increase of 1827 people (26.3%) since the 2021 Census, which reported a population of 6944 people.
-The change is inferred from the resident population of 7913 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 166 validated new addresses since the Census date.
-This level of population equates to a density ratio of 153 persons per square kilometer, providing significant space per person and potential room for further development.
-Gordonvale's growth of 26.3% since the 2021 census exceeded the SA3 area (8.0%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Gordonvale's population is estimated at around 8785 as of Feb 2026.
+This reflects an increase of 1841 people (26.5%) since the 2021 Census, which reported a population of 6944 people.
+The change is inferred from the resident population of 7913 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 182 validated new addresses since the Census date.
+This level of population equates to a density ratio of 154 persons per square kilometer, providing significant space per person and potential room for further development.
+Gordonvale's 26.5% growth since the 2021 census exceeded the SA3 area (8.2%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 71.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Exceptional growth is predicted over the period with the Gordonvale statistical area (Lv2) expected to increase by 5428 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 51.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking at population projections moving forward, exceptional growth placing in the top 10 percent of Australian non-metropolitan areas is predicted over the period with the area expected to increase by 5422 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 51.3% in total over the 17 years.

 Frequently Asked Questions - Population